ONSdigital/dp-data-tools/dp-identity-data-migration/userdataextraction/README.md

 two terminal windows are required  one for the tunnel, another to run extracts
 1. Set Up and Run Tunnel
     If using localhost start the apps required to run local florence/zebedee (There is no need to start tunnel).
-    If using an remote environment version
+    If using a remote environment version
     ```shell
     dp remote allow <environment>
     dp ssh <environment> publishing 1 -p 10050:10050